ahmedamin1700/Notes/index/1732635165-measures-of-spread-and-variability.md

 ## Range

-The difference between the samllest variable and the largest.
+The difference between the smallest variable and the largest.

 ## IQR = Interquartile